sagemath/trac_to_gh/Issue 6541.md

 # Issue 6541: [with patch, needs review] functions numerator and denominator for univariate polynomials

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6541

 Original creator: lftabera